mydad-is-myhero/y0urm0thar/README.md

 # y0urm0thar
-Click on me to learn more abt me I think 🤔
+Click on this to learn more abt me!! 🫶

 <img width="646" height="61" alt="1000024705" src="https://github.com/user-attachments/assets/1905d46c-95dc-4a51-9bfb-55373a62c216" />